Network & Connect and get your start in Podcasting, On Air, Streaming, News/Talk, Sports, Social Media, Sales, Marketing, Promotions and more!

 1:00pm Bus departs for Audacy

-1:30pm Tour of Audacy Studios, Downtown Philadelphia David Yadgaroff, SVP/Market Manager, Philadelphia, PA
+1:30pm Tour of Audacy Studios, Downtown Philadelphia David Yadgaroff, SVP/Market Manager

-3:00-3:30pm Getting Your Sports Broadcasting Career Started Jack Fritz, Sports Talk Host/94 WIP, Audacy, Philadelphia, PA
+3:00-3:30pm Getting Your Sports Broadcasting Career Started Joe Giglio, Sports Talk Host/94 WIP

 10:00-11:00am Creative Writing for Radio - Telling Great Stories